 Job outlook over the next 3 years

-The employment outlook will be fair for Contractors and supervisors, carpentry trades (NOC 7204) in the Lower Mainland - Southwest region for the 2021-2023 period.
+The employment outlook will be limited for Contractors and supervisors, carpentry trades (NOC 7204) in the Lower Mainland - Southwest region for the 2022-2024 period.

 The following factors contributed to this outlook: